 The Office of Administrative Law rejected the reasoning that insects are fish and the Fish and Game Commission did not pursue the listing.
-Agricultural groups are pursing the same argument: bees aren’t fish.
+Agricultural groups pursued the same argument in their lawsuit: bees aren’t fish.

-The Fish and Game Commission and the Department of Fish and Wildlife continue to accept petitions to list various plants and animals as endangered.
-Six more species were listed as endangered or threatened and five species were listed as candidates in 2019.
-The department will be gathering information on the candidate species to form its report.
+The Fish and Game Commission and the Department of Fish and Wildlife continue to accept petitions to list various plants and animals as threatened or endangered.
+The Department will continue to gather information on the candidate species to form its reports.

-Every effort should be made to provide economic impact information of proposed listings to the department as early as possible.
-Attendance and participation at Fish and Game Commission hearings is crucial to provide testimony and information about the real effects of regulations.
+Every effort should be made to provide economic impact information about proposed listings to the Department as early as possible.
+Attendance and participation at Fish and Game Commission hearings is crucial to provide testimony and information on the real effects of regulations.

 Agriculture and Resources